Telepact/telepact/README.md

 adding an optional field to a struct is a legal backwards compatible change.
 The traditional union can be approximated by simply leaving all union structs blank.

-### Why force servers to perform result validation?
+### Why force servers to perform response validation?

-uAPI automatically performs validation of function results (as well as errors) against the uAPI schema, and there is no setting for servers to turn off this behavior.
+uAPI automatically performs validation of responses against the uAPI schema, and there is no setting for servers to turn off this behavior.

 This design decision is intentional.
-It helps maintain the high standard of type safety in the uAPI ecosystem by preventing API providers from indulging in the plausible deniability of claiming malformed data is just an inconvenience and are instead forced to deal with a hard failure through bug reports.
+It helps maintain the high standard of type safety in the uAPI ecosystem by denying API providers the option to respond to malformed data as an inconvenience and are instead forced to deal with hard failures through bug reports.
 Hard failures also help draw attention to type safety deficits early in the development phase.

-Clients who are uniquely vulnerable to hard server failures and who find it advantageous to receive the malformed data anyway and adapt on-the-fly are able to turn off this result validation by submitting their requests with the `{"_unsafe":true}` header.
+Clients who are uniquely vulnerable to hard server failures and who find it advantageous to receive the malformed data anyway and adapt on-the-fly are able to turn off this response validation by submitting their requests with the `{"_unsafe":true}` header.

 ### If all I want is compact binary serialization, why not just use gRPC?